dsk2025/SEES-2024-Flooding-Model/README.md

 Although other D8 and flow accumulation plugins or instruments already exist such as the linked one from ArcGIS, the advantage of this project is that the code is completely open-source and easily adjustable.
 It improves clarity as to how a D8 function is applied on an elevation raster and the methods used to predict areas of high flow accumulation.

-Replication
+Replication of Houston AOIs

-1. Download the given notebook
+1. Download the given notebook "SEES_Flood_Traker.ipynb" in Colab
+2. Download the TIFs in the "DEM Data" folder and save them to Google Drive
-2. Scroll down to the "main" function
+3. Scroll down to the "main" function in Colab
-3. Replace the given file with your own .csv, .tif, or .dem file.
+4. Replace the line tif_file = '...' with tif_file = '(directory of one of the Houston TIFs)'
-4. Run all
+5. Run all

+For other elevation datasets, save them to Google Drive and replace the tif_file line with tif_file = '(your other elevation file directory)'